-** Update ** Despite trying to drag the world of certified translation services kicking and screaming into the 21st century (see below), it seems some institutions still prefer a good old fashioned rubber stamp.
+** Update ** Despite trying to drag the world of certified translation services kicking and screaming into the 21st century (see below), it seems some institutions still prefer a good old-fashioned stamp.
 We're actually pretty excited about being and to hand stamp your translations if that's what you need.
-It's kind of satisfying.
-Kerchunk!
-And we're pleased to say that it's on it's way and very soon we'll be sending out hand-signed, hand-stamped copies of your high-quality yet still unbeatably priced certified translations.
+It's kind of satisfying - Kerchunk!
+And we're pleased to say that it's on its way and very soon we'll be sending out hand-signed, hand-stamped copies of your high-quality yet still unbeatably priced certified translations.
 Can't wait! :D ** Previous post **